cloudera-labs/hms-mirror/README.md

 ### Building METADATA

 Rebuilding METADATA can be an expensive scenario.
-Especially when you are trying to rebuild the entire metastore in a short period of time.
-Consider this in your planning.
+Especially when you are trying to reconstruct the entire metastore in a short time period, consider this in your planning.
 Know the number of partitions and buckets you will be moving and account for this.
 Test on smaller datasets (volume and metadata elements).
-Progress to testing higher volumes / partition counts to find limits and make adjustments to your strategy.
+Progress to testing higher volumes/partition counts to find limits and make adjustments to your strategy.

-Using the SQL and EXPORT_IMPORT strategies will move metadata AND data, but the effort to rebuild the metastore elements can be quite expensive.
+Using the SQL and EXPORT_IMPORT strategies will move metadata AND data, but rebuilding the metastore elements can be pretty expensive.
 So consider migrating the metadata separately from the data (distcp) and use MSCK on the RIGHT cluster to discover the data.
 This will be considerably more efficient.

-If you will be doing a lot of metadata work on the RIGHT cluster and that cluster is also serving a current user base, consider setting up a separate HS2 pods for the migration to minimize the impact to the current user community.
+If you will be doing a lot of metadata work on the RIGHT cluster.
+That cluster also serves a current user base; consider setting up separate HS2 pods for the migration to minimize the impact on the current user community.
 [Isolate Migration Activities](#isolate-migration-activities)

 ### Partition Handling for Data Transfers

-There are three settings in the configuration to control 'how' and 'to what extent' we'll attempt to migrate *DATA* for tables with partitions.
+There are three settings in the configuration to control how and to what extent we'll attempt to migrate *DATA* for tables with partitions.

 For non-ACID/transactional tables the setting in: